Welcome

 Supported variants (most of them can only be played by Sjaak, unless noted otherwise):

-• Seirawan chess, where both sides start with an extra off-the-board piece that can be introduced later (Leonidas only).
+• Seirawan chess, where both sides start with an extra off-the-board piece that can be introduced later (Sjaak and Leonidas both play this).

-• Amazon chess, where the queen moves as an amazon (needs to be played as variant "fairy" inx XBoard).
+• Amazon chess, where the queen moves as an amazon (needs to be played as variant "fairy" in XBoard).

 • Knightmate, where the king moves as a knight and the knights move as a king.